 But how does one bring oneself to act in generous ways?

-When I stress the importance of being generous in order to boost happiness levels with my students, most of them feel that they are not yet “ready” to be generous: they feel that they need to achieve greater wealth and success first, before they can start being generous.
+When I stress the importance of being generous to boost happiness levels with my students, most of them feel that they are not yet ready to be generous: they feel that they need to achieve greater wealth and success first before they can start being generous.
 An unspoken assumption underlying this way of thinking is that being generous requires significant resources.
-In reality—as the experiment with the $5 and $20 revealed—you can practice generosity with very little resources.
+In reality, as the experiment with the $5 and $20 revealed, you can practice generosity with very little resources.
 In fact, being generous need not involve the expenditure of any resources.

 For the final project in the class that I teach, I urge my students to think of a creative way in which they can bring joy and happiness to complete strangers.
-In other words, students are charged with the task of finding simple and creative ways to spread joy to others.
-In the class I taught last year, some teams incurred relatively heavy expenses for this project, whereas others didn’t.
+Students are charged with the task of finding simple and creative ways to spread joy to others.
+Some teams incurred relatively heavy expenses for this project, whereas others didn’t.
 For example, one of the teams bought and donated equipment to repair and construct houses—an act that involved the expenditure of significant resources.
 Another group, in contrast, simply wore goofy costumes and stood on street corners and jumped around while holding a "smiley" placard.
-Remarkably, both groups experienced an equal boost in happiness levels, thus suggesting that, from the standpoint of enhancing happiness levels, it is more important to act with the intention of being generous than it is to expend significant resources.
+Remarkably, both groups experienced an equal boost in happiness levels, suggesting that, from the standpoint of enhancing happiness levels, it is more important to act with the intention of being generous than it is to expend significant resources.